massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

 	And don't forget to create a condition to break the loop in order to avoid an infinite loop!

-How to convert time in period and thread?
+How to convert time in period and thread:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Play with period is not really the easiest way.